hitokiri-mata/katacoda-courses/kubernetes-observability/efk/finish.md

 With these steps you have learned:

-- How to configure and deploy ElasticSearch, Fluent Bit, and Kibana on Kubernetes
+- &#x2714; how to configure and deploy ElasticSearch, Fluent Bit, and Kibana on Kubernetes
-- How to generate log events and query them with Kibana
+- &#x2714; how to generate log events and query them with Kibana

 ## References ##